mvmeadows/Email-Unsubscriber/README.md

 ## Overview
-This Desktop Application is used to analyze your person email and provide unsubscribe links to all those pesky companies you gave your email to, who knows when!
+This Desktop Application is used to analyze your personal email and provide unsubscribe links to all those pesky companies you gave your email to who knows when!

-The code is currently set to analyze your latest 1000 emails and only provide senders with an unsubscribe link.
+The code is currently set to analyze your latest 1000 emails and only provide email senders who have an unsubscribe link.

 The application returns a view of Sender, Total Emails, Total Unread Emails, and an Unsubscribe Button.
 This is filtered to have the most unread emails at the top.